Mostafa-Rezaali/Mostafa-Rezaali/README.md

 I am interested in collaborative research in the following areas:

-- Climate extremes and their impacts
+- Climate extremes and their physical mechanisms
+- Earth system model development and evaluation
-- Machine learning applications in Earth sciences
+- Machine learning applications in climate science
-- Climate model development and evaluation
+- Climate data science and analysis methods
-- Open-source climate data tools and infrastructure
+- Climate change detection and attribution
-- Climate change adaptation and resilience strategies
+- Climate services and adaptation science
 - Interdisciplinary climate research
+- Open-source climate tools and infrastructure

-If you are working on related topics or have potential collaboration opportunities, please feel free to reach out.
+If you are working on related topics in climate and earth system sciences or have potential collaboration opportunities, please feel free to reach out.

 ---